UMDOER/PSYC341OER/_pages/cogdev-aging/cognitivedevelopment.md

 * Understand how nature and nurture work together to produce cognitive development.
 * Understand why cognitive development is sometimes viewed as discontinuous and sometimes as continuous.
 * Know some ways in which research on cognitive development is being used to improve education.
+* Understand how development extends across the lifetime and how cognition changes in older adults.

 ## Introduction
 By the time you reach adulthood you have learned a few things about how the world works.
 You know, for instance, that you can’t walk through walls or leap into the tops of trees.
 You know that although you cannot see your car keys they’ve got to be around here someplace.
 What’s more, you know that if you want to communicate complex ideas like ordering a triple-shot soy vanilla latte with chocolate sprinkles it’s better to use words with meanings attached to them rather than simply gesturing and grunting.
 People accumulate all this useful knowledge through the process of cognitive development, which involves a multitude of factors, both inherent and learned.